An opera for Baden-Baden

 Berlioz’s links with Baden-Baden and with Édouard Bénazet, the director of the casino, are mentioned in several of his writings.
+There are numerous references to Baden-Baden and Bénazet in his feuilletons for the Journal des Débats, some of which Berlioz reproduced in his published books; the principal passages are listed above.
 The visit of 1856 is treated in two light-hearted letters he included in the Grotesques de la musique (1859), which also refer to Baden-Baden in other passages.
 The visit of 1861 formed the subject of a letter to the members of the Institut which was included in 1862 in À Travers Chants as chapter 21.
 A footnote in chapter 59 of the Memoirs gives warm praise to Bénazet for his generous support of Berlioz’s music-making in Baden-Baden, and in the Postface of 1864 Berlioz tells the story of the composition and performance of Béatrice et Bénédict.
 The fullest continuous source of information remains the composer’s correspondence, though the coverage varies in different years: full for 1858-9 and 1861-2, less so for 1853, 1856-7, 1860 and 1863.
 By a curious coincidence only one of the many letters that Berlioz must have written to Bénazet has survived (CG no. 2693).
 Below is a selection of relevant passages from the letters, arranged in chronological order.

 To Liszt (CG no. 1624; 3 September, from Paris):

 […] The concert in Baden-Baden was very brilliant, the performance very satisfactory, and the audience too large for the hall.
 From there I went to repeat part of the programme in Frankfurt before an audience that was less packed but much more enthusiastic. […]